A dependent child needs to purchase their own health insurance at age 26

 Exception for children incapable of independent living

-Some plans allow a child age 26 and older to remain on their parent's health insurance plan if they are incapable of independent living due to physical or mental disability.
+Some plans allow a dependent aged 26 and older to remain on their parent’s health insurance plan if they are incapable of independent living due to physical or mental disability.
 Proof of disability is typically required each year.

 New Hampshire Family Voices publishes a resource guide for families having children with special health care needs and disabilities.
 To access the resource guide, visit: http://nhfv.org/how-we-can-help/resources/